nmadhok/zfs-formula/README.rst

 zfs-formula
 ================

-A saltstack formula to install ZFS on RHEL/CentOS/SL/OEL.
+A saltstack formula to install ZFS on RHEL 6/7, CentOS 6/7, Oracle Linux 6/7.

 .. note::